Janssena/DeepCompartmentModels.jl/README.md

 ### Introduction

-Deep Compartment Models is novel deep learning based modeling framework for fitting machine learning models to time-series data in the medical domain.
+Deep Compartment Models are novel deep learning based modeling framework for fitting machine learning models to time-series data in the medical domain.
 The aim of these models is to provide insights for the personalization of treatment of patients.
 The package aims to combine techinques from the field of machine